What Is A Startup Accelerator and Should You Apply to One?

 With an accelerator, you gain access to best-in-class mentors and industry leaders who work with you to iron out many of the early kinks in the process of getting a startup off the ground, be it with technology, go-to-market, or other aspects.
 This helps set you up for early success, bypassing many minefields that cause startups to fail.

-They typically conclude with a “Demo Day” or its equivalent
+They Typically Conclude With a “Demo Day” or Its Equivalent

-Benefits of a startup accelerator
+Benefits of a Startup Accelerator

 For a startup, there is a significant upside to participating in a top-notch accelerator program.
 As the name suggests, it helps accelerate your company’s growth, and take part in an intensive, immersive style of learning.